 * “there is no obvious genetic signature of the Danish Vikings” — and even up in Orkney the Norwegian Vikings are only at 25% of the DNA, which is congruent with raiding rather than robust over-wintered settlement.
 Very interesting, and perhaps the most unusual finding.
 Perhaps a strict Danish Viking religious prohibition on siring inter-bred children could explain this?

 * “a substantial migration across the channel after the original post-ice-age settlers, but before Roman times.”
-So the pre-Roman Gauls and Belgics (or their ancestors) did indeed press across the Channel and somewhat up into southern England, displacing the south-coast natives over to London in the east and Cornwall in the west.
+Presumably this means the mysterious but relatively short-lived ‘Beaker people’ influx and then the later pre-Roman Gaulish Belgic tribes such as the Cantii (Kent) and the Regni (Sussex and Surrey).
+The latter pressed across the Channel and somewhat up into southern England, displacing the south-coast natives over to London in the east and Cornwall in the west.
 That would explain “why the Cornish are much more similar genetically to other English groups than they are to the Welsh or the Scots.”

 * there’s no discoverable Roman genetic presence, or of their legionnaires or slaves.

 * “The Welsh appear more similar to the earliest settlers of Britain after the last ice age than do other people in the UK.”
 That fits with other genetic studies from 2006/7, which found that the Celts had started moving north from the Basque country to colonise all along the Atlantic coast as far north as Ireland and western Scotland, a migration completed into Ireland circa 1,700 BC.
-But the new Wellcome study appears to show that the Celts never fully penetrated the difficult terrain of inland Wales, even once they were settled in the British Isles.
+But the new Wellcome study appears to show that the south-to-north migrating Celts never fully penetrated the difficult terrain of inland Wales, even once they were settled in parts of the British Isles.

 * English areas maintained their “regional identity for many centuries”, and many broadly map onto the old English counties and onto long-standing regional grassroots understandings of boundaries.
 Cumbria vs. Yorkshire, Devon vs. Cornwall are sharply distinct genetic regions.